ashutoshmjain/gita/src/how.md

 [^text]: mdBook takes the written words in "markdown" format and churns out a fully deployable webApp.
 - markDown is a "translation engine" that translates a piece of simple written text into html that is easily understood and parsed by web browsers.
 You still need to follow markdown notations.
 It is not a bad deal because markdown notations are lot easier than typing html tags.
-- markDown is prebuilt into mdbook.
+- markDown is pre-built into mdbook.
 It thus takes the text written in markdown format and converts it into a static website that looks and feels like a book.
 You still need a server to deploy this website.
 And you still need to connect it with a domain name.
 - a static website is something that doesn't changes it's content till a new version is deployed.
-- Since static websites put minimal load on the webservers, places like github or gitlab allow free hosting and publishing.
+- Since static websites put minimal load on the web-servers, places like GitHub or Gitlab allow free hosting and publishing.
+They also allow connection to your own domain name if you have one.
-- They also allow connection to your own domain name if you have one.
+- If you are a Nostrich you already know you can publish text to any number of nostr relays - a much better option for the writers because you are not tied to one walled garden and you can possibly monetize your work.

 ---

 [^browser]: Because of limited resources, I only use ‘Firefox’ for testing.
-Expectation is it should work on all browsers but all the features may not be available on older ones such as w3m or elinks that don't support javascipt natively.
+Expectation is it should work on all browsers but all the features may not be available on older ones such as w3m or links that don't support JavaScript natively.

 ---

 [^tablet]: This content is “designed” for ‘in-browser’ reading experience on a laptop or a desktop.
 It should work pretty well on Tablets and Smartphones, even on a Kindle browser (if you want to read it in the bright sun light), but the mainstream browsers ( Safari and Chrome ) are purposefully kept dumbed down on smart devices.
 For one you can't install extensions or "add ons" on most of the browsers on smart(er) devices :-) I prefer [Kiwi](https://kiwibrowser.com/) Browser just because it allows me the ability to add extensions.
-Kiwi uses open source Chromium project as the base along with webkit.
+Kiwi uses open source Chromium project as the base along with web kit.
 Highly recommend.

 ---